 But knowing how you are feeling IS important.

 Combined with knowing what you are thinking and identifying what your body is experiencing, it's one of the key ways you make sense of the world around you.
 This awareness is a part of living a more mindful life and taking responsibility for your overall self-care.

 Below are five habits or behaviours that might be getting in the way for you understanding what you are feeling.
 Note, I do not discuss trauma in this article, or anxiety and other mental health conditions that can cause difficulties in accessing emotions.
 The five habits discussed are behaviours and habits that everyone can fall into with realising it.

 The first is DISTRACTION.
 There are so many things that distract us and take us out of ourselves on a day-to-day basis, not the least being, the 24 hour digital world we live in.
 Whether it be social media, watching YouTube videos, Netflix or Foxtel, there's so much you can tune into any second of the day and never have to be alone with yourself, your thoughts and your feelings.
 Distraction is a huge blockage that can get in the way of knowing how you really feel.

-Ok, the next three obstacles I’m grouping together and calling them REASONS.
-This covers justification, explanation and blame.
-In these situations you can identify what you are feeling but you fare stepping into your logical mind instead of allowing yourself the experience.
+The next three obstacles I’m grouping together and calling them REASONS.
+This covers justification, blame and shame.
+In these situations you can identify what you are feeling but you are stepping into your logical mind instead of allowing yourself the experience.

 I'm not saying some of these things didn't happen and some of them might not have contributed to your frustration or your anger or your happiness or whatever you're feeling.
 However, allowing yourself to go down this train of thought is taking you away from what you are feeling right now and interfering with your ability to experience that emotion fully.